KurtJacobson/hazzy/README.md

 ![Tool edit page](/screenshots/Screenshot_3.png?raw=true "Optional Title")

 ### Introduction
-Hazzy is an attempt at a UI for LinuxCNC that is uncompromised when used exclusively with a touchscreen (1024 x 728 idealy) and a basic control panel or MPG.
+Hazzy is an attempt at a UI for LinuxCNC that is uncompromised when used exclusively with a touchscreen (1024 x 728 ideally) and a basic control panel or MPG.
 It is designed to work with LinuxCNC 2.8 and should support any machine with trivial kinematics and up to 5 axes, including gantry configurations.
 I hope to make the interface customizable in the future by the use of embeddable panels and notebook pages.

 ### Features
 * Pop-up keypads on all entries
 * Type in DRO to set work offsets
-* Expression evaluation in entry feilds
+* Expression evaluation in entry fields
     * Ex. entering 23/64 --> .3594
     * Ex. entering 1 + 1/64 --> 1.0156
     * Works in all floating point entries
-* Unit conversions in entry feilds
+* Unit conversions in entry fields
     * Ex. entering 1in --> 25.4 if the machine is metric or G21 is active
     * Ex. entering 6 + .35mm --> .25 if the machine is imperial or G20 is active
     * Works in all unit specific entries